madhavthaker/Madhav-Thaker/README.md

 Developed an Automatic Essay Grading tool in Python that utilizes TensorFlow to build a Four-Layer feed-forward neural network.
 Additionally, by utilizing the Natural Language Tool Kit (NLTK) package, I built a regression model that incorporates features such as grammar and sentiment to grade test essay sets.
 A Spearman's Correlation of approximately 0.90 was achieved.
 The code can be found [here](https://github.com/madhavthaker/AES)

+**IMDB Sentiment Analysis**
+Leveraged the IDMB Sentiment dataset of 50,000 movie reviews and their corresponding sentiments (1,0) to build a sentiment analysis model.
+Throughout the process, I compared three vectorization techniques:

+1. TF-IDF
+2. Word2Vec
+3. Universal Sentence Embeddings

+The main motive was to compare vectorization techniques so I just used Logistic Regression for my model.
+Unsurprisingly, we found that the Universal Sentence Embeddings performed the best with an F1 score of #.##.
+The code can be found [here]().

 ### Unsupervised Learning

 **Comparing Various Extractive Text Summarization Techniques**